phausman/fce-ipmi/README.md

 `fce-ipmi [OPTIONS] COMMAND [ARGS]...`

-This tool is a wrapper for IPMI-related utilities: `ipmitool` and `ipmiconsole`.
-Therefore you must have these tools installed in your system.
+`fce-ipmi` is a wrapper for `ipmitool` utility.
+Therefore you must have `ipmitool` installed in your system.

 The wrapper pulls necessary information about the machines, such as BMC hostname / IP address, username and password from the YAML file.
 By default